Of Wine and Water By: P.P.V.V.

 What did this mountain of a man have planned for him?

 In his mind's eye, he could see hands reaching for him, fingers moving over his body, pinning him down…

-Terror at the mere thought made him shiver and pause momentarily as he battled the images away.
+Trepidation at the mere thought made him shiver and pause momentarily as he battled the images away.